-Participating Preferred Stock is kind of preferred stock wherein stocks are entitled additional dividend other than the fixed dividend which was promised in the agreement, so in addition to the preferred dividend, this kind of stock is entitled to additional benefits like a common shareholder in case of higher profit.
+Participating Preferred Stock is a kind of preferred stock wherein stocks are entitled additional dividends other than the fixed dividend which was promised in the agreement, so in addition to the preferred dividend, this kind of stock is entitled to additional benefits like a common shareholder in case of higher profit.
 These rights are generally expressed in the memorandum or article of association of the company.

 - Participating Preference share take part in the company’s profit, so in a particular accounting year if the company post very sound result and profit then in such cases after the payment of preferred dividends on preferred stock the left out of sum is distributed among the common shareholders as a dividends and here in this dividend distribution a participating preferred stock is also entitled to the same dividend.

 - In case of liquidation also, participating preferred stock is entitled to the leftover/surplus sum of assets.

 - Also in case of liquidation, these shareholders are provided with the purchasing price of these shares on a pro-rata basis.